gusztavvargadr/packer/README.md

 This repository contains [Packer] templates to build Windows-based [images] for [.NET development purposes][Overview] using [VirtualBox] and [Chef].

-Check out the [workstations] using these images for some real-life usage samples with [Vagrant].
+Check out the [workstations] using these images with [Vagrant] for some real-life usage samples.

 ## Overview